 Bake for a total of 40 – 50 minutes.

-Transfer loaves immediately to a wire cooling wrack and cool for minimum one hour before slicing.
+Transfer loaves immediately to a wire cooling wrack and cool

 Make ahead:

-Loaves keep for five days in an air tight container or zip top bag.
-Frozen the loaves will last up to one month, but they rarely last out the week.
+top bag.
+Frozen the loaves will last up to one month, but they rarely last out

 a little rest for the wicked